Illnesses caused by smoking

 - protection for all from second hand smoke

 A comprehensive action plan has been developed by the Tobacco Strategy Implementation Steering Group (TSISG) in order to deliver on all elements of the strategy.
+The duration of the strategy has been extended to allow for a review and decisions on future strategic direction.

 Smoke free legislation in Northern Ireland